lvetech/ALT/README.md

 Note that the ALT can cover parts of the objects which are in contact (direct or via other objects) with the person’s body (e.g. a chair, a blanket, a bed, floor, etc.) and movements or variations in the shape of such objects resulting from the movements of the person’s body imparted to them can be picked up in the ALT data too.
 This is why ALT can detect heartbeats and respiration events even when a person is completely hidden under a thick blanket [2].

-In one implementation of the ALT technology that we will describe here the light source element is the infrared projector of a Microsoft Kinect for Xbox 360 system, the video camera element is a Pi NoIR camera, and the computing element is a Raspberry Pi single-board computer.
+In one implementation of the ALT technology that we will describe here the light source element is the infrared projector of a Microsoft Kinect for Xbox 360 system, the computing element is a Raspberry Pi single-board computer, and the video camera element is a Pi NoIR camera connected to the Raspberry Pi single-board computer.

 Further, video encoding for the video data frames captured by the Pi NoIR camera into H.264 format [11] is performed using Raspberry Pi and functionality provided by Picamera library [12].